 Note uninspiring label

 I almost didn’t try this wine because the label is a bit dull, it’s part of Majestic’s Definition Range.
 I know you shouldn’t judge a book by the cover and all that but when there are 200 wines to try you have to make entirely arbitrary decisions.
-Then I noticed from the embossed bottle that it was made at the Torre de Oña estate which is owned by La Rioja Alta, one of my favourite rioja producers so I had a small glass with my lunch (I would also recommend the sausage rolls at Lord’s cricket ground where the tasting was held) and I was extremely impressed.
+Then I noticed from the embossed bottle that it was made by La Rioja Alta, one of my favourite rioja producers so I had a small glass with my lunch (I would also recommend the sausage rolls at Lord’s cricket ground where the tasting was held) and I was extremely impressed.
 It has the classic tobacco, ripe strawberries and melty tannins that you’d expect in a far more expensive rioja reserva but it’s only £10.99 when you buy a case.
 I’m going to serve it in my 19th century claret jug which holds two bottles and my guests will think I am really spoiling them.

 I was at La Rioja Alta recently and though I can’t make a direct comparison, from memory this wine could compare with far more expensive offerings from this producer.
 I thought it better than Viña Alberdi Reserva 11 – currently £18.25 at Oddbins – and more enjoyable than the Viña Ardanza 08 – £22 at Majestic.
 Though the Ardanza should improve with a couple of years in the bottle, if you want a rioja for drinking now the Majestic own label one is unbeatable.
 So unbeatable in fact that it seems rather foolish of La Rioja Alta to release a wine of such quality for such a low price.
 On my tasting note on cellartracker, someone called Slimes (an assumed name, I assume) wrote: